Coaching-Software/Coaching-Software.github.io/index.md

 # "Coaching App"

 ### Website Purpose
-This site will be used to catalog links and updates on the progress of the "Coaching App" for Todd Melton.
+This site catalogs links and updates on the progress of the "Coaching App" for Todd Melton.

 ## Team Introduction
 ### [Justin Lisoway](https://justinlisoway.github.io/):